AntiScamBot/Anti-Scam-Link-List/README.md

 I will try to help as soon as possible.
 Also you can [join my server](https://discord.gg/4Q87pfTWqC) to ask questions, also i will probably make a public log (with webhooks) where i will mark solved pull requests

 I will probably make a public log (with webhooks) where I will mark solved pull requests

+# Warning
+Please don't open the site in your browser and don't fill out the login form!